rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 Let us therefore consider vowels in decreasing order of frequency, to discover the inventiveness of Uyghur reformers.

 The most frequent Uyghur vowel phoneme is /i/; it appears in 42.64% of Uyghur words.
 Arabic uses <em class="gr-ar">‪ي‬</em> for the long vowel /i/.
 The medial form of this Arabic letter is <em class="gr-ar">‪ـيـ‬</em>, which is [the standard “tooth”](#sn:tooth) with two dots underneath.
-The simple solution would be to use <em class="gr-ar">‪ـيـ</em>‬ for phoneme /i/, but that would be a tedious solution since Uyghur texts would be flooded by <em class="gr-ar">‪ـيـ</em>‬ letters, and strongly-opinionated Arabs might have said: “See, this is why we prefer abjad: it allows us to avoid repeating the obvious and to show only pertinent information”.
+The simple solution would be to use <em class="gr-ar">‪ـيـ‬</em> for phoneme /i/, but that would be a tedious solution since Uyghur texts would be flooded by <em class="gr-ar">‪ـيـ‬</em> letters, and strongly-opinionated Arabs might have said: “See, this is why we prefer abjad: it allows us to avoid repeating the obvious and to show only pertinent information”.

 Uyghur reformers were definitely not tedious.
 They cut the Gordian knot by changing the rules of the Arabic script: they used a *non-letter*, namely a tooth without dots or diacritics.
-Using an undotted tooth <em class="gr-ar">‪ـىـ</em>‬ is both radical and ingenuous—indeed, the most unobtrusive grapheme you can get is the one you wouldn't notice in the first place.
+Using an undotted tooth <em class="gr-ar">‪ـىـ‬</em> is both radical and ingenuous—indeed, the most unobtrusive grapheme you can get is the one you wouldn't notice in the first place.
 A non-Uyghur reader of the Arabic script may not even detect its presence.
-As a test, [try to locate the four occurrences](#sn:solution) of letter <em class="gr-ar">‪ـىـ</em>‬ in the following (approximate) Uyghur transcription of “Design Regression”, typeset in the typeface Amiri:
+As a test, [try to locate the four occurrences](#sn:solution) of letter <em class="gr-ar">‪ـىـ‬</em> in [Figure~1](#fig:design-regression).

 ![](/assets/2021-10-12-breaking-arabic/design-regression.svg)
+<figcaption id="fig:design-regression"><strong>Figure 1:</strong> An (approximate) Uyghur transcription of  “Design Regression”, typeset in the typeface Amiri.</figcaption>

-The second most frequent Uyghur vowel phoneme is /a/, which is non-problematic since it is perfectly compatible with Arabic letter <em class="gr-ar">‪ا</em>‬.
+The second most frequent Uyghur vowel phoneme is /a/, which is non-problematic since it is perfectly compatible with Arabic letter <em class="gr-ar">‪ا‬</em>.
 So let us turn to the third most frequent Uyghur vowel phoneme, namely /ε/.
-For this, the Ottomans used letter <em class="gr-ar">‪ە</em>‬.
-The problem is that in the Arabic writing system, <em class="gr-ar">‪ە</em>‬ stands for /h/.
-Uyghur reformers had a second rule-breaking idea: since the Arabic <em class="gr-ar">‪ه</em>‬ letter has four quite distinct contextual forms, namely <em class="gr-ar">‪هـ‬</em> (initial), <em class="gr-ar">‪ـهـ‬</em> (medial), <em class="gr-ar">‪ـه‬</em> (final) and <em class="gr-ar">‪ه</em>‬ (isolated), why not use its initial contextual form as a grapheme representing /h/ and its final and isolated forms as a distinct grapheme representing /ε/?
+For this, the Ottomans used letter <em class="gr-ar">‪ە‬</em>.
+The problem is that in the Arabic writing system, <em class="gr-ar">‪ە‬</em> stands for /h/.
+Uyghur reformers had a second rule-breaking idea: since the Arabic <em class="gr-ar">‪ه‬</em> letter has four quite distinct contextual forms, namely <em class="gr-ar">‪هـ‬</em> (initial), <em class="gr-ar">‪ـهـ‬</em> (medial), <em class="gr-ar">‪ـه‬</em> (final) and <em class="gr-ar">‪ه‬</em> (isolated), why not use its initial contextual form as a grapheme representing /h/ and its final and isolated forms as a distinct grapheme representing /ε/?

-For an average (non-Uyghur) Arabic-script reader <em class="gr-ar">‪هه</em>‬ is just a sequence of two identical /h/ graphemes—in Uyghur it is an /h/ followed by an /ε/.
-In grapholinguistic jargon one would say that the contextual allograph  ‪هـ‬ changed status and became a distinct grapheme.
+For an average (non-Uyghur) Arabic-script reader <em class="gr-ar">‪هه‬</em> is just a sequence of two identical /h/ graphemes—in Uyghur it is an /h/ followed by an /ε/.
+In grapholinguistic jargon one would say that the contextual allograph <em class="gr-ar"> ‪هـ‬</em> changed status and became a distinct grapheme.

 Last problem: how to deal with vowel phonemes /o/, /u/, /ø/, /y/ and semi-vowel /w/.
 These phonemes were, incidentally, all represented by a single grapheme  in Ottoman, namely <em class="gr-ar">‪و‬</em>.
 This time, Uyghurs reformers used a more conventional approach: diacritization.

 This leads us to the one and only case where Uyghurs broke the original grapheme-phoneme correspondence of the Arabic language.
 They decided that <em class="gr-ar">‪و‬</em> (a long /u/ or a semi-vocalic /w/ in Arabic) would be used for /o/, a phoneme that does not exist in the Arabic language.
-But if <em class="gr-ar">‪و</em>‬ is /o/, how do you represent the original /u/?
-Once again Uyghurs found a smart solution by saying: “if you really want an /u/, then write it twice”, namely as <em class="gr-ar">‪ۇ</em>‬, that is a ‪<em class="gr-ar">و</em>‬ letter combined with a diacritic looking like <em class="gr-ar">‪و</em>‬.
+But if <em class="gr-ar">‪و‬</em> is /o/, how do you represent the original /u/?
+Once again Uyghurs found a smart solution by saying: “if you really want an /u/, then write it twice”, namely as <em class="gr-ar">‪ۇ‬</em>, that is a <em class="gr-ar">‪و‬</em> letter combined with a diacritic looking like <em class="gr-ar">‪و‬</em>.
 This diacritic is actually the Arabic-language short vowel *damma* /u/.

-As for the relatively rare phonemes /ø/ and /y/, Uyghurs used diacritics absent from the Arabic writing system: <em class="gr-ar">‪ۆ</em>‬ and <em class="gr-ar">‪ۈ</em>‬.
+As for the relatively rare phonemes /ø/ and /y/, Uyghurs used diacritics absent from the Arabic writing system: <em class="gr-ar">‪ۆ‬</em> and <em class="gr-ar">‪ۈ‬</em>.

-And last but not least, for the semi-vowel /w/, they chose a [triple-dotted vowel](#sn:triple-points) <em class="gr-ar">‪ۋ</em>‬—also a clever choice since triple dots are exclusively used for consonants in the Arabic and Ottoman writing systems, so that they carry the “consonant” connotation.
+And last but not least, for the semi-vowel /w/, they chose a [triple-dotted vowel](#sn:triple-points) <em class="gr-ar">‪ۋ‬</em>—also a clever choice since triple dots are exclusively used for consonants in the Arabic and Ottoman writing systems, so that they carry the “consonant” connotation.

 And this is how the Arabic script joined the world of phonography.

 ## Hyphenation of Arabic script

 What is common to Semitic languages is the fact that the morphology of a graphemic word is identified by the reader through a specific mental process.
 This process consists of detecting a *root* combined with a *scheme*, a potential prefix, and a potential suffix.
 The root is a set of three or four consonants carrying semantic information.
 The scheme is a pattern of vowels or consonants carrying morphosyntactic information (such as: is it a noun? a verb? what number? what tense? what person?, etc.).
 Root and scheme are intertwined.
-A frequently used example of this phenomenon is the root *k t b* <em class="gr-ar">‪ك ت ب</em>‬ that provides words such as /kātib/ <em class="gr-ar">‪كاتب‬</em> “author” (scheme /ā-i-∅/), /kitābun/ <em class="gr-ar">‪كتاب‬</em> “a book” (scheme /i-ā-un/), /kutub/ <em class="gr-ar">‪كتب‬</em> “books” (scheme /u-u-∅/), /katabtu/ <em class="gr-ar">‪كتبت‬</em> “I wrote” (scheme /a-a-tu/), etc.
+A frequently used example of this phenomenon is the root *k t b* <em class="gr-ar">‪ك ت ب‬</em> that provides words such as /kātib/ <em class="gr-ar">‪كاتب‬</em> “author” (scheme /ā-i-∅/), /kitābun/ <em class="gr-ar">‪كتاب‬</em> “a book” (scheme /i-ā-un/), /kutub/ <em class="gr-ar">‪كتب‬</em> “books” (scheme /u-u-∅/), /katabtu/ <em class="gr-ar">‪كتبت‬</em> “I wrote” (scheme /a-a-tu/), etc.

 To be able to carry out this process, the reader of the Arabic language needs a simultaneous visualization of the complete Arabic [graphemic word](#sn:graphemic-word).
 Hyphenation would break this visualization and make it more difficult to identify its parts.
 Consequently the Arabic language has never been hyphenated.
 Furthermore, the connected nature of the Arabic script allows the calligrapher (and, to a lesser extent, the typographer) to elongate or shrink words to fit them on lines of equal width, so that there is no need for hyphenation in the first place.

 The choice of not hyphenating Arabic language has been inherited by all other languages using the Arabic script, even though languages such as [Turkish](#sn:Turkish) or Persian could very well benefit from such a method.
-This would apply especially in printed media, in which columns may be narrow and lengthening of connecting strokes between Arabic letters is not as easy as in calligraphy.
+This would apply especially in printed media, in which columns may be narrow.
+Furthermore, in typography, lengthening of connecting strokes between Arabic letters in order to compensate exceeding whitespace is not as easy as in calligraphy.

 Once again Uyghur broke the rule.
 Reformers probably considered hyphenation as a feature inherent to all phonographic writing systems and decided to take the plunge and be the first (and only, for the moment) Arabic-script language in the world adopting it.